-Building permit revenue is about 13% above the revised budget estimate.
-The revised FY 23-24 budget included an estimate of 1,282 single-family permits for the entire year; however, through March the Town has already issued 1,256 single-family permits.
+Building permit revenue is about 18% above the revised budget estimate.
+The revised FY 23-24 budget include an estimate of 1,282 single-family permits for the entire year; however, through April the Town has already issued 1,428 single-family permits.
 The rolling 12-month single-family permit trend has turned up since July due to continued demand for new housing in Queen Creek, as shown in the chart below.

 A shortage of existing home inventory in the market is the largest factor driving demand for construction of new single-family homes.
 The overall housing market continues to struggle with mortgage interest rates over 6.5% and significant price increases in the last two years.
 Notably, current homeowners are reluctant to move as it would mean giving up their low mortgage rates of 3% or less and paying significantly more for another home compared to what they originally paid.
-However, active MLS listings in the region for March were 17% higher than the same month last year, which is a sign of a slightly improving housing resale market.
+However, active MLS listings in the region for April were 28% higher than the same month last year, which is a sign of a slightly improving housing resale market.
+Over time, a more robust resale market could soften demand for new homes.

 Multi-family housing continues to add more units to the Town's housing supply.
-Through March, the Town has issued permits for 482 multi-family units.
-Combined with single-family permits, the Town has issued permits for a total of 1,738 residential units this fiscal year, which is 86% of the total combined projection for new single-family and multi-family housing units this fiscal year.
+Through April, the Town has issued permits for 532 multi-family units.
+Combined with single-family permits, the Town has issued permits for a total of 1,960 residential units this fiscal year, which is 97% of the total combined projection for new single-family and multi-family housing units this fiscal year.